1. What is Chuseok? The meaning of Korean Mid-Autumn Festival

 5. Indispensable activities during the Korean Mid-Autumn Festival

 The Korean Mid-Autumn Festival Chuseok has many similarities with the Vietnamese Qingming Festival.
-Because some activities that often appear during this time are:
+Some of the activities that often occur during this time are:

-In addition to holding a ceremony, Koreans also go to their ancestors' graves to clean them.
-Then, they arrange small offerings, including fruits, lamps, water, and grains (or any harvested products) to express their deep gratitude.
+Not only do they hold a ceremony, Koreans also go to their ancestors' graves to clean them.
+Then, they set up small offerings, including fruits, lamps, water, grains (or any harvested products) to express their deep gratitude.

 5.2.
 Ancestral worship ceremony